 ILSC advises that the Aboriginal elders care village will provide independent living options for elderly Aboriginal people within Adelaide.
 ILSC advises that it intends to divest the Aboriginal elders care village land to an as yet unknown Aboriginal corporation prior to construction commencing, as required by its governing legislation.
 ILSC advises that it will work with KYAC to invest the net proceeds of the sale of the remaining land (4.3 Ha in total) into commercial property assets that will generate ongoing rental revenue to benefit Kaurna people.
 This is subject to KYAC achieving the authorisations sought and the completion of a contract for the sale.

 KYAC seeks authorisations under sections 21 and 23 of the Act to allow future owners or occupiers of the land to undertake ground-disturbing activities, including large-scale earth-moving works; trenching and boring activities; construction of buildings and roads; and the installation of services, pier footings and associated infrastructure for a period of 30 years.
 Any heritage discoveries made during the construction works will be managed respectfully in accordance with a Cultural Heritage Management Plan currently in preparation by ILSC and KYAC.

 For further information relating to this application, please download a copy of the Consultation Information Pack or call AAR on (08) 8226 8900 to request a hard copy.

 Consultation and Submissions

-Prior to the Premier considering the application, section 13 of the Act requires him to take all reasonable steps to consult with Traditional Owners, the State Aboriginal Heritage Committee, as well as any Aboriginal persons or organisations that, in the opinion of the Premier, may have a particular interest in the matter.
+Prior to considering the application, section 13 of the Act requires the Premier to take all reasonable steps to consult with Traditional Owners, the State Aboriginal Heritage Committee and any Aboriginal persons or organisations that, in his opinion, may have a particular interest in the matter.